 Source: Wikipedia, HTML

-Important: Like all things online, HTML is also subject to constant change, and sometimes these changes will affect WordPress.
+Important: Like everything else on the web, HTML is also subject to developmental change and evolution, and sometimes these changes will no doubt have an impact on WordPress.

-Currently, HTML is in version 5 (also called HTML5), and this change has introduced several new “tags” to keep up with the latest advances in software and web browser technology.
-As a number of older tags get phased out of HTML5, you can expect that WordPress will also continue updating its software to ensure compatibility with industry-wide standards.
+Currently, HTML is in version 5 (also called HTML5), and this change has introduced several new “tags” to remain up-to-date with the latest advances in software and browser technology.
+As a number of older tags are being phased out of HTML5, you should expect that WordPress will also continue to update its code in order to remain compatible with industry-wide HTML standards.

-How To Use HTML Tags To Format Content In Your Pages And Posts
+Using HTML Tags To Format Content In WordPress

-We discuss the WordPress Visual Editor and how to add content to posts and pages in other tutorials.
+We cover the WordPress WYSIWYG Editor and how to add content to posts and pages in separate ”how to” articles.

-The WordPress Text editor lets you use a range of common HTML tags, including the ones below:
+The WordPress Content Management System (CMS) allows you to add a range of common HTML formatting tags, including the following:

-The diagram below shows some practical content formatting examples that use some of the HTML tags displayed in the table above …
+Below are some simple content formatting examples using the HTML tags listed in the table above …

 WordPress HTML (Text) Editor

-Below is a brief description of the function of each Text Editor menu button with their corresponding HTML tag (refer to the above screenshot):
+Below is a brief description of the function of each of the Text Editor menu buttons with their corresponding HTML formatting tag (refer to the screenshot above):